 Students and parents are encouraged to use the library for study and pleasure.
 Openinghours during term times are from 07:30 until 16.00 weekdays (until 12:15 on Fridays).
-During the holidays the library is usually open between 09:00 and 12.00 every Wednesday.

 - Students may borrow three books.
 For special projects, the Librarian may allow additional books to be taken out.
 Loans are recorded on the library computer database. - Reference books may not be taken out of the library, except through special permission given by the Librarian. - School bags should be left outside the Library.
-Students may bring in books and writing materials as necessary. - No food or drink should be brought into the Library. - Talking should be kept to a minimum so that other students can read and work undisturbed in a quiet atmosphere. - Before the end of semester 1 and semester 2, all students are asked to return their books to the Library. - Exact opening dates/times for the holidays will appear in the school newsletter and will also be posted on the door of the Library. - The usual loan period is one week, however, books may be renewed by the librarian for another week if requested before the loan period expires. - Students in all forms may also exchange books at breaktime and during afternoon openings. - A charge is made for lost or damaged books to help towards the replacement cost (see below).
+Students may bring in books and writing materials as necessary. - No food or drink should be brought into the Library. - Talking should be kept to a minimum so that other students can read and work undisturbed in a quiet atmosphere. - Before the end of semester 1 and semester 2, all students are asked to return their books to the Library. - Exact opening dates/times for the holidays will appear in the school newsletter and will also be posted on the door of the Library. - The usual loan period is one week, however, books may be renewed by the librarian for another week if requested before the loan period expires. - Students may also exchange books at break-time and during afternoon openings. - A charge is made for lost or damaged books to help towards the replacement cost.